Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Abstract

 \section{Abstract}

+In this paper, we tackle several problems that appear in robotics and autonomous systems: algorithm tuning, automatic control and intelligent design.
+All those problems share in common that they can be mapped to global optimization problems where evaluations are expensive.
 Bayesian optimization has become a fundamental global optimization algorithm in many problems where sample efficiency is of paramount importance.
-Recently, there has been proposed a large number of new applications in fields such as robotics, machine learning, experimental design, simulation, etc. In this paper, we focus on several problems that appear in robotics and autonomous systems: algorithm tuning, automatic control and intelligent design.
-All those problems can be mapped to global optimization problems.
-However, they become hard optimization problems.
-Bayesian optimization internally uses a probabilistic surrogate model to learn from the process and reduce the number of samples required.
-The \emph{de facto} standard surrogate model is a Gaussian process due to its flexibility to represent a distribution over functions.
-In order to generalize to unknown functions in a black-box fashion, the common assumption is that the underlying function can be modeled with a stationary process.
-Nonstationary Gaussian process regression cannot generalize easily and it typically requires prior knowledge of the function.
-Some works have designed techniques to generalize Bayesian optimization to nonstationary functions in an indirect way, but using techniques originally designed for regression, where the objective is to improve the quality of the surrogate model everywhere.
-Instead optimization should focus on improving the surrogate model near the optimum.
+Bayesian optimization uses a probabilistic surrogate model to learn the response function and reduce the number of samples required.
+Gaussian processes have become a standard surrogate model for their flexibility to represent a distribution over functions.
+In a black-box settings, the common assumption is that the underlying function can be modeled with a stationary Gaussian process.
 In this paper, we present a novel kernel function specially designed for Bayesian optimization, that allows nonstationary behavior of the surrogate model in an adaptive local region.
-In our experiments, we found that this new kernel results in an improved local search (exploitation), without penalizing the global search (exploration).
-We provide extensive results in well-known benchmarks and real applications to show that the new method is able to outperform the state of the art in Bayesian optimization both in stationary and nonstationary problems.
+This kernel is able to reconstruct nonstationarity even with the irregular sampling distribution that arises from Bayesian optimization.
+Furthermore, tn our experiments, we found that this new kernel results in an improved local search (exploitation), without penalizing the global search (exploration) in many applications.
+We provide extensive results in well-known optimization benchmarks, machine learning hyperparameter tuning, reinforcement learning and control problems, and UAV wing optimization.
+The results show that the new method is able to outperform the state of the art in Bayesian optimization both in stationary and nonstationary problems.